- About the Author

 Favorite Experiments accomplishes this by starting each experiment with clear learning objectives followed by an explanation of the experiment and why we are doing it.
 The materials list includes source information (such as Flinn Scientific or the local hardware store) with part or model numbers where applicable.

 Wherever possible, we strive to keep costs down.
 Ordinary household items can often serve just fine in an experiment (remember, the great pioneer scientists always designed their own experiments).
-But a student must also learn to use and understand real laboratory equipment; we don't want them arriving at their college labs having never handled a beaker or worn safety equipment.
+But a student must also learn to use and understand real laboratory equipment; we don't want them arriving at their college labs having never handled a beaker or having never used safety equipment.
 Our experiments strive to create a real science lab environment at a minimum of cost.

 Chapters go on to a list of pre-lab discussion questions and talking points, notes for student preparation, and student instructions for conducting the experiment.
 Instructions include useful guidelines such as avoiding pitfalls, taking accurate measurements, and incorporating everyone in the group to help with some aspect of the experiment.
 Where safety concerns exist, this book gives clear instructions and prescribes standard lab safety procedures and equipment.